Afghan family ravaged by U.S. drone strike mistake wants headstones for the dead — and possible new life in America

 What the family seeks now is to exit their American-made hell.

-Family members in interviews on Saturday expressed no visible animosity toward the United States government for killing their loved ones.
+Family members in interviews on Saturday expressed no visible animosity toward the U.S. government for killing their loved ones.
 But forgiveness may be too strong a word.

 Rather, the Ahmadis grasp onto a sense of pragmatism.
 They want compensation from the U.S. government and help in leaving Afghanistan and getting resettled in the United States or another safe country, family members said.

-“You can see the situation in Afghanistan is not good,” said Samim Ahmadi, 24, the step- son of Zamarai.
-“Whether in America or another country we want peace and comfort for our remaining years.
+“You can see the situation in Afghanistan is not good,” said Samim Ahmadi, 24, the step son of Zamarai.
+“Whether in America or another country, we want peace and comfort for our remaining years.
 Everyone makes mistakes.
 The Americans cannot bring back our loved ones, but they can take us out of here.”

 On Saturday came further worrisome signs from Afghanistan.
 A series of blasts rocked the eastern city of Jalalabad, potentially targeting Taliban vehicles, killing at least three people and wounding 20.
 There was no initial claims of responsibility, but the province is a bastion of the Islamic State.